subatomicdev/binancebeast/README.md

 # Binance Beast

+---
+## NOTE: this is in the early stages and is subject to breaking changes
+---

 A C++ library for the Binance Futures exchange, using Boost's Beast and JSON libraries for networking (http/websockets) and json respectively.